Government of Antigua and Barbuda: Parliamentary secretaries

 Parliamentary secretaries support ministers rather than sit in the cabinet.
 To assist Ministers in carrying out their responsibilities, the Governor-General may choose members of the House and the Senate to serve as Parliamentary Secretaries, acting on the advice of the Prime Minister.
 A person who was a Senator or a member of the House immediately before the dissolution may be appointed as a Parliamentary Secretary if the need arises to make an appointment under this section while Parliament is suspended.
 When a member of the House of Representatives from which he was appointed ceases to be a member of the House of Representatives for any reason other than a dissolution of Parliament, when a person is appointed or reappointed as Prime Minister, or when the Governor-General orders it to be vacant on the advice of the Prime Minister.

 Permanent secretaries

 Rather than serving in the cabinet, permanent secretaries provide support for ministries.
-When a Minister is given charge of a particular government department, he or she is responsible for exercising direction and control over that department.
+The minister is responsible for exercising direction and control over that department.
 Subject to this direction and control, the department is overseen by a Permanent Secretary, whose position is a public office.
 For the purposes of section 78 of the constitution, two or more government departments may be under the direction of one permanent secretary, and any department of government allocated to a minister may be under the direction of two or more permanent secretaries.